-They offer an opportunity for people to meet, catch up and exchange gossip - and visiting a hammam is a fantastic way for visitors to immerse themselves in local culture.
+They offer an opportunity for people to meet, catch up and exchange gossip, and visiting a hammam is a fantastic way for visitors to immerse themselves in the local culture.

 Finding a Hammam

 Hammams can be found in almost every Moroccan and Tunisian town.
 The ones with the most character are found in the old medinas, and in the historic heart of cities like Tunis, Marrakech and Fes, hammams often double as examples of exquisite Moorish architecture.
 Often, they are located near a mosque, since it is customary for Muslims to wash before praying.
 Ask the advice of a friendly local, or inquire at your hotel or nearest tourist office.

 Many upscale hotels (known as riads in Morocco or dars in Tunisia) have their own hammams.
 These private hammams offer a more Westernized experience, with massage tables and aromatherapy oils.
 Public hammams, however, are the real deal - with no frills and plenty of character.

 They can be a little intimidating, with low lighting and plenty of nude or semi-nude strangers.
 However, for those with a sense of adventure, they also offer a glimpse of North African culture at its most authentic.

 Hammams are either exclusively for men or women, or they will have separate opening times for both sexes.

 Men's hours are usually in the morning and evening, while women's hours are typically in the afternoon.
 This means that the dress code in the hammam (for both men and women) is underwear only.
 Women usually go topless, so if the idea of mingling with nude strangers makes you feel uncomfortable, you may want to reconsider visiting a public hammam.
 If you're still keen, here are a few of the things you might want to bring with you: